-The mountain lion appeared to be walking in a direction toward the campus.
-Officers from RPDPS and Sonoma State Police Department checked the trail but were unable to locate the mountain lion.
-Although mountain lion sightings are rare, they do occur at Sonoma State University.
+Although mountain lion sightings are rare, they do occur in Sonoma County.
 Please use caution and stay aware of your surroundings, especially late at night or in the early morning hours.

 If you see a mountain lion on campus, immediately call 911 or (707) 664-4444.